Elizabeth Bowen (1899–1973)

 Elizabeth Dorothea Cole Bowen (1899–1973) was born in Dublin, the only child of the barrister Henry Charles Cole Bowen and Florence Isabella Pomeroy.
 Her father had a mental breakdown when she was six years old, and in 1906 she was taken by her mother to England.
 Six years later her mother died of cancer, and Elizabeth was brought up by aunts.

 In 1923 Elizabeth Bowen married Alan Charles Cameron.
 In 1925, when he was appointed Secretary to the City of Oxford Education Committee, they moved to Waldencote in the Croft in Old Headington (right).
+This house was originally the Coach House for Headington Lodge, and has reverted to that name.

 Elizabeth Bowen had previously only published a collection of short stories, but at Waldencote she wrote The Hotel (1927), The Last September (1929), Friends and Relations (1931), and To the North (1932).